Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Binary classification metrics

 Of course, the number of true positives and true negatives are a trade-off and any method can be modified to give a different combination of these metrics.
 Specifically, the decision threshold can be modified to give any particular recall.
 Receiver Operating Characteristic (ROC) curves take this in consideration and show the trade-off of true positive rates and false positive rates over all possible decision thresholds.
-The area under the ROC curve (ROC AUC) is calculated using the trapezoid rule for integration over a sample of values and is a commonly used metric under class imbalance \cite{Buda2018-tl}.
+The area under the ROC curve (AUROC) is calculated using the trapezoid rule for integration over a sample of values and is a commonly used metric \cite{Buda2018-tl}.